eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 `pass="true"`.

-Since version 1.1.0, the algorithm for computing right-of-way from the edge priorities can be switched between two modes using -attribute *rightOfWay*.
+Since version 1.1.0, the algorithm for computing right-of-way from the edge priorities can be switched between two modes using `<node>`-attribute *rightOfWay*.

 ### rightOfWay="default"